dev-academy-programme/phase4-concepts/cs/spiral/setup.md

 We need to add the [xUnit](https://xunit.github.io/) package to do our testing with.
 Right click on the `SpiralTests` project and choose _Manage NuGet packages_.
 Click _Browse_ on the left side, then type 'xunit' in the search box.
 Select the xUnit package and click _Install_.
 While you're at it, do the same thing for _xunit.runner.visualstudio_.

 So, let's write our first test!
 In `SpiralTests`, rename `Class1.cs` to `ProgramTests`.
 If it offers to rename other things for you, choose _Yes_.
-Inside
+Make `ProgramTests` look like this:

 ```cs
 using Xunit;